Haysto Logo

 Get on top of your income

-Obviously your salary and earnings are the most important thing when mortgage lenders look at your income, but did you know that many lenders will look at your other sources of financial stability too?
+Obviously your salary and earnings are the most important thing when mortgage lenders look at your income, but did you know that several lenders will look at your other sources of financial stability too?

 Know what you’ve got

 All lenders do things differently, that's why it's so important to apply to the right one.
 You don’t want to waste time, effort and money applying to a lender who isn't going to accept you.
 Our Mortgage Experts can give you the best possible chance of getting it right, first time.
-Get advice.

 Work out your ‘debt to income’ ratio